cloudify-cosmo/cloudify-plugins-common/docs/index.rst

 Welcome to cloudify-plugin-common's documentation!
 ==================================================

-This is the API reference to the cloudify-plugins-common module which is required when writing any cloudify plugin.
+This is the API reference to the cloudify-plugins-common module which is required when writing any cloudify plugin (and workflow).

-..note:: This is a work in progress!
+.. note:: This is a work in progress!
 It will be updated very frequently in the following weeks.

 Contents: